randommm/rust-financial-platform/k8s/README.md

 `docker build . -t my-rust-financial-platform`

-## Deploy a PostgreSQL database for the app
+## Deploy the app with PostgreSQL database

 Edit the username and password at postgres_helm_conf.yaml and rfp-app_secrets_conf.yaml